schavisa/ENGO651-project6/README.md

 # Simplification Drawing

 ENGO 651 - Adv.
-Topics on Geospatial Technologies - Projects 6
+Topics on Geospatial Technologies - Project 6

 By Adam and Chavisa